danielpeter/specfem3d_globe/12_changing_the_model.md

 where the first line is a comment line and all following ones are specifying the Vs-perturbation at a lon/lat location and a given depth.
 The last entry on each line is specifying the absolute value of Vs (however this value is only given as a supplementary information and not used any further).
 The background model is PREM with a transverse isotropic layer between Moho and 220 km depth.
 The specified Vs-perturbations are added as isotropic perturbations.
 Please see the file `DATA/PPM/README` for more informations how to setup the directory `DATA/PPM` to use your own ASCII-file.

 To change the code behavior of these PPM-routines, please have a look at the implementation in the source code file `model_ppm.f90` and set the flags and scaling factors as needed for your purposes.
 Perturbations in density and Vp may be scaled to the given Vs-perturbations with constant scaling factors by setting the appropriate values in this source code file.
-In case you want to change the format of the input ASCII-file, see more details in the Appendix [cha:Troubleshooting].
+In case you want to change the format of the input ASCII-file, see more details in the Appendix [\[cha:Troubleshooting\]](#cha:Troubleshooting).

 Anelastic Models
 ----------------